 Swimmers seeking a seaside experience with a difference love the bubbling waters of Paradise Beach, near Kamari.
-Also known as Bubble Beach, because the sea is enlivened by the gases which seep from the volcano on nearby Nisyros Island, the shoreline has soft, dark sand, clear waters and plenty of sunbeds.
+Also known as Bubble Beach, the shoreline has soft, dark sand, clear waters and plenty of sunbeds.
 It is also a good destination for watersports.

 - Best for: trying watersports

 - Accommodation near Paradise Beach

 - Nearby amenities: tavernas offering delicious fresh fish